 When will driving tests and theory tests restart and how do I book?

 Again, this will vary depending on where you live.
-At the current time learner drivers in Scotland and Wales are able to take their driving and theory test (subject to any local restrictions).
+At the current time no learner drivers are able to take their driving tests in the UK.

 Who can take a driving test during lockdown?